No Certificate, No Categorical Speech Act: A Brouwerian Assertibility Constraint for Public Reason: Assertibility and Interface Semantics for High-Stakes AI

+Alongside this response, the certificate report records the $U$ status and the relevant reason classes.
+In structured form, it localizes $U$ to the unforced quid-pro-quo leaf, the materiality leaf whose certified interval spans $\theta$, and any remaining unsupported record or magnitude leaves.\footnote{See SA~E.3 for the certificate report and SA~E.4.3 for the leaf-level trace.}

-Thus, abstention is not an empty space.
-Under an assertibility-functional semantics, it becomes what Cavell would describe as an educational moment in democratic judgment.
-The system can explain why the status is $U$ and indicate, at least in principle, which kinds of new public grounds would matter for changing that status.
-Audited contracts, internal correspondence, sworn testimony, or inquiry reports are examples of evidence that could shift the epistemic situation.
-In this way, the interface supports citizens in maintaining their own epistemic agency as the scandal unfolds, without presenting the matter as already settled.
+Abstention remains informative.
+The system can explain why the status is $U$ and identify which public grounds -- such as audited contracts, correspondence, testimony, or inquiry findings -- could change it.
+By orienting users toward the missing conditions of public reason, the interface preserves space for citizens to exercise their own epistemic agency as the scandal unfolds, without presenting the matter as already settled.

 \textbf{Stage 2: New Public Grounds and Status Shift}